- 1 Why You Need to Have Purified Water While Backpacking

 Platypus Gravityworks 4L

 If you must supply water for a group, we think that the Platypus Gravityworks 4L is the right choice.
 You simply put the dirty water into the dirty side and hang the system from a tree.
 Gravity does the rest while you wait.

 |No pump needed||Need to find a place to hang it|

 |Fast filtration rate|

 Katadyn is one of our favorite microfilters for several reasons.
 It is lightweight and the perfect choice for one or two people.
-It does have a prefilter, and we found that it will sufficiently clean cloudy water, and it leaves no bad tastes.
+It does have a prefilter, and we found that it will sufficiently clean cloudy water and it leaves no bad taste.

 |Good reputation for clearing microorganisms||Does not work well with muddy water|